 - Feature-rich with soft padding, front and back lead attachments and adjustable straps

 - Leans slightly towards the more expensive end of the spectrum

 - Maybe a little chunky for smaller cockapoos

 - Some owners have complained of poor-quality stitching

 The Rabbitgoo harness is pretty similar in most respects to the TrueLove harness.

 On the more positive side, it comes with a lifetime warranty and reliable customer service; on the downside, there may be long-term problems with stitching in the product (which perhaps necessitates the attentive customer support).

 Either way, though, it’s a perfect harness.

 The Outad DPower Luxury harness is another similar offering to the TrueLove and Rabbitgoo harnesses in terms of design and features, with a few notable differences.

-Second, the price: despite coming with a lead, the Outad harness is actually a little cheaper than other similarly-styled harnesses on the market.
-Again, this would make it a good option for your first cockapoo harness if you’d rather take a slightly smaller risk financially.
+Second, the price: despite coming with a lead, the Outad harness is a little cheaper than other similarly-styled harnesses on the market.
+Again, this would make it a good option for your first cockapoo harness if you’re on a budget.